 Rovos Rail in South Africa offers the luxury and romance of a bygone era and is appropriately named ‘The Pride of Africa’.
 Traditional rolling stock with wooden-walled carriages journey across some of African’s most dramatic scenery.
 The 1600km journey between Cape Town and Pretoria takes you through the beautiful barren Karoo, past lonely windmills surrounded by sheep in the fields.
 On this journey, there are stops at my favorite Victorian village Matjesfontein and an afternoon in Kimberley for a city tour, a visit to the world’s largest manufactured excavation, the Big Hole, and the Diamond Mine Museum.

 The first journey on this train (pictured above) will take place in May, and this new South American sleeper will travel over some of the world’s highest altitude tracks in the world.
 The company is planning four one- and two-night journeys to the Peruvian highlands, departing from Cusco, the capital of the Inca Empire.
 The train will reach 4,800 meters in altitude, traveling to Puno where guests will visit Lake Titicaca, and then to Arequipa, a UNESCO World Heritage Site.

 The train will accommodate 68 guests in 2 double cabins, 20 twin cabins, and 12 bunk-bed cabins for two people.
 Food will be prepared by the chefs at Belmond Hotel Monasterio in Cusco, and its interiors will be inspired by Peru’s hand-woven fabrics, with soft tones of the Alpaca wool blended with Andean slate greys.
 There will be shared access to two dining cars, an observation car with an open-air deck, and a lounge car.

 5. EuroStar To Paris

 Admittedly, this suggestion is left field and does not offer the same level of luxury as the selection above.
 Still, with one-way prices to Paris starting at £245 GBP, and trips as far as Nice coming in at around £270 GBP (Paris Gare De Lyon to Nice Ville will be on SNCF), this is the most affordable luxury train journey you can take.
 I love the journey, taking Eurostar from London to continental Europe is always a thrill.
-You can read my review of Business Premier on EuroStar.
+You can read our review of Business Premier on EuroStar.